Daniel Pe'er: 1970–1995

 For ten years, between 1973 and 1983 he was identified with the consumer program Kolbotek, which was one of its founders and first mentor, with whom he was twice awarded the violin prize.

 In 1979, Pe'er hosted the twenty fourth Eurovision Song Contest held in Jerusalem alongside Yardena Arazi.
-Pe'er continued to be associated with Eurovision, hosting Kdam Eurovision (the Israeli heat to choose the artist to represent Israel), which he hosted from 1981 until 1983 and again in 1986, he also gave the Israeli results out in 1992 and 1995 and provided the Israeli radio commentary on several occasions.
+Pe'er continued to be associated with Eurovision, hosting Kdam Eurovision (the Israeli heat to choose the artist to represent Israel), which he hosted from 1981 until 1983 and again in 1986, he also gave the Israeli results out in 1992 and 1995 and provided the Israeli radio commentary on several occasions between 1981 and 2003.

-On February 16, 1983, Pe'er and Dalia Mazor presented the first edition of Mabat in color.
+On 16 February 1983, Pe'er and Dalia Mazor presented the first edition of Mabat in color.

-On December 13, 1987, he directed and co-edited a new program on transportation called "Wheels".
+On 13 December 1987, he directed and co-edited a new program on transportation called "Wheels".
 Later, her name was changed to "On Wheels" and it was aired until 1994.

 From 1983 to 1985 he served as an educational emissary of the Jewish National Fund in Canada.

 In 1989-1990 he dubbed the character of the narrator in the children's series "Amiko and his friends".